 Silicone based furniture polish such as Mr Sheen adds nothing to the surface but a slimy, sticky film that traps dust and germs.
 The worst thing about a silicone build up is when the time arrives it refresh the lacquer, new new coat simply wont stick therefore MUCH more work is required to remove all the silicone that has permeated the surface before a new coat of lacquer can be applied.

-Be sure to wipe up spilled liquid before they have a chance to cause any problems e.g. tannins from red wine, food acids, oranges and beetroot etc. Although paint stripped wont touch it, some perfume and nail polish remover can attack the lacquer.
+Be sure to wipe up spilled liquid before they have a chance to cause any problems e.g. tannins from red wine, food acids, oranges and beetroot etc. Although paint stripped wont touch it, some perfumes, essential oils and nail polish remover will attack the lacquer.

 Placemats are also recommended and fabric ones are best, plastic may react with the polish and cork placemats can have a gritty residue.
 Clean new placemats before use.
 Too hot for your hand, too hot for your table.
-Placemats should be used for hot items fresh off the stove or microwave but a hot coffee cup or pizza box shouldn’t cause any issues.
+Placemats should be used for hot items fresh off the stove or microwave.

-Avoid placing your new furniture in strong direct sunlight as it may discolour over time.
+Avoid placing your new furniture in strong direct sunlight as it may discolour over time, we recommend moving items stored on top from time to time so the natural ageing has a chance to get to the entire surface.
 Storage should have climatic conditions similar to a house, a hot tin shed in summer is not the place to store your furniture as the heat will dry out the timbers.